Campbell & CO Investment Adviser LLC Invests $48,000 in Chromadex Corp (NASDAQ:CDXC)

-Campbell & CO Investment Adviser LLC bought a new position in shares of Chromadex Corp (NASDAQ:CDXC) in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The fund bought 12,000 shares of the company’s stock, valued at approximately $48,000.
+Campbell & CO Investment Adviser LLC acquired a new stake in Chromadex Corp (NASDAQ:CDXC) in the 3rd quarter, according to its most recent filing with the SEC.
+The fund acquired 12,000 shares of the company’s stock, valued at approximately $48,000.

-Other institutional investors also recently bought and sold shares of the company.
-State Street Corp boosted its position in Chromadex by 2.4% during the 1st quarter.
-State Street Corp now owns 698,422 shares of the company’s stock worth $2,277,000 after acquiring an additional 16,124 shares during the last quarter.
+Several other institutional investors and hedge funds have also modified their holdings of the stock.
+Charles Schwab Investment Management Inc. grew its position in shares of Chromadex by 2.7% in the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 100,606 shares of the company’s stock valued at $462,000 after purchasing an additional 2,673 shares during the period.
 Citigroup Inc. raised its stake in shares of Chromadex by 46.1% during the 1st quarter.
 Citigroup Inc. now owns 12,012 shares of the company’s stock worth $39,000 after purchasing an additional 3,789 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its stake in shares of Chromadex by 123.1% during the 1st quarter.
+Goldman Sachs Group Inc. raised its stake in shares of Chromadex by 13.4% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 52,275 shares of the company’s stock worth $240,000 after purchasing an additional 6,163 shares in the last quarter.
+Wells Fargo & Company MN raised its stake in shares of Chromadex by 9.9% during the 1st quarter.
+Wells Fargo & Company MN now owns 76,762 shares of the company’s stock worth $251,000 after purchasing an additional 6,943 shares in the last quarter.
+Finally, BNP Paribas Arbitrage SA raised its stake in shares of Chromadex by 123.1% during the 1st quarter.
 BNP Paribas Arbitrage SA now owns 12,723 shares of the company’s stock worth $41,000 after purchasing an additional 7,019 shares in the last quarter.
-Alliancebernstein L.P. raised its stake in shares of Chromadex by 92.5% during the 1st quarter.
-Alliancebernstein L.P. now owns 20,600 shares of the company’s stock worth $67,000 after purchasing an additional 9,900 shares in the last quarter.
-Finally, Geode Capital Management LLC raised its stake in shares of Chromadex by 17.8% during the 1st quarter.
-Geode Capital Management LLC now owns 587,632 shares of the company’s stock worth $1,915,000 after purchasing an additional 88,699 shares in the last quarter.
-Institutional investors own 22.93% of the company’s stock.
+Institutional investors and hedge funds own 22.93% of the company’s stock.

-A number of equities research analysts have recently issued reports on CDXC shares.
-BidaskClub upgraded Chromadex from a “strong sell” rating to a “sell” rating in a research note on Friday, October 9th.
-Oppenheimer upped their price objective on Chromadex from $6.00 to $9.00 and gave the stock an “outperform” rating in a research note on Tuesday, October 6th.
-Zacks Investment Research cut Chromadex from a “buy” rating to a “hold” rating in a research note on Wednesday, October 14th.
-HC Wainwright restated a “buy” rating and issued a $7.00 price target on shares of Chromadex in a research note on Monday, October 12th.
-Finally, B. Riley reaffirmed a “buy” rating and issued a $7.00 price objective on shares of Chromadex in a report on Tuesday, July 14th.
+CDXC has been the topic of a number of research analyst reports.
+B. Riley restated a “buy” rating and issued a $7.00 price target on shares of Chromadex in a research note on Tuesday, July 14th.
+Oppenheimer upped their price objective on Chromadex from $6.00 to $9.00 and gave the company an “outperform” rating in a report on Tuesday, October 6th.
+Zacks Investment Research lowered Chromadex from a “buy” rating to a “hold” rating in a report on Wednesday, October 14th.
+BidaskClub raised Chromadex from a “strong sell” rating to a “sell” rating in a report on Friday, October 9th.
+Finally, HC Wainwright reissued a “buy” rating and set a $7.00 target price on shares of Chromadex in a report on Monday, October 12th.
 One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the company.
 The stock currently has an average rating of “Buy” and an average price target of $7.19.

-Chromadex (NASDAQ:CDXC) last released its earnings results on Thursday, August 6th.
-The company reported ($0.06) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.11) by $0.05.
-The company had revenue of $15.29 million for the quarter, compared to analyst estimates of $13.56 million.
+Chromadex (NASDAQ:CDXC) last released its quarterly earnings data on Thursday, August 6th.
+The company reported ($0.06) earnings per share for the quarter, beating the consensus estimate of ($0.11) by $0.05.
+The business had revenue of $15.29 million for the quarter, compared to analyst estimates of $13.56 million.
 Chromadex had a negative return on equity of 103.66% and a negative net margin of 46.86%.
 Equities analysts forecast that Chromadex Corp will post -0.37 earnings per share for the current year.

 ChromaDex Corporation operates as a nutraceutical company.
 The company offers Nicotinamide riboside (NIAGEN), a novel form of vitamin B3 for enhancing nicotinamide adenine dinucleotide (NAD) level used for healthy aging; and Immulina, a spirulina extract and compound, which is used for improving human immune function.